mvertescher/workshop-rs/src/traits/default_implementations_2.md

 Default implementations can call other methods in the same trait, even if those methods do not have a default implementation.

-A trait can provide a large amount of functionality if types that implement the trait only implement a fraction of the methods.
+A trait can provide a large amount of functionality even if types that implement the trait only implement a fraction of the methods.

 ```rust
 pub trait Summary {